madhurbhargava/RandomCodeSnippets/README.md

 iOSPageRenderer_Anim_Squeeze.cs - A Native Custom Page renderer for Xamarin.Forms Page.
 It has logic to flip a page(flip animation).
 Also contains logic for adding icons correctly to the top bar.

 VideoPageRenderer - A Video Page Renderer for iOS which renders landscape video on iOS using Xamarin.
 It uses AVVideoPlayer control on iOS platform to render the video.

+A Number picker control created as Xamarin Android Renderer.
+This was created to pick up duration in hours and minutes.